cleancoderscollaborative/mastermind/README.md

 Make sure you save and commit changes to the repository in your GitHub account if you want to keep your work before the Codespace is destroyed.
 * The limits on free Codespace use may be found here: https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts.

-## Verification

-Run the helloworld.py application to verify the environment:

-1.

 ## Git Notes